 Most landing page tools come pre-loaded with some sort of webinar template these days (so you can display a countdown timer).

-For example, Thrive Landing Pages which comes with several templates.
-In fact, it has an entire set of templates that are designed to be used in a webinar style funnel.
+For example, a WordPress plugin called Thrive Architect comes with several templates.
+It has an entire set of templates that are designed to be used in a webinar style funnel.

 Here’s an example: